barrucadu/resolved/README.md

 See the `--help` text for options, which are a subset of the `resolved` options.

-It also uses the same logging environment variables as `resolved`

 ### Other Tools

 There are also four utility programs---`htoh`, `htoz`, `ztoh`, and